antiguaMob/qt_speed_gauge/README.md

  $ sudo ip link set up vcan0
 ```

+Install [can-utils](https://elinux.org/Can-utils) following the instructions on the link.
 Run the script [generate_speed_values.sh](generate_speed_values.sh) to generate speed values.
 For this application, any value with frame id 0x123 is considered as a speed value.

 ---